NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The second delays don't represent time "ideal" from a stabilization perspective.
 As long as we are making progress stabilizing features and having healthy discussions, I don't see any problem.

+**Step 0** is also designed to take the preasure off these this, giving us *something* to work on that is not blocked on RFC 134 or anything else.

 # Alternatives
 [alternatives]: #alternatives